developer-program/engineering-track/docs/software-designs/design-principles.md

 };
 ```

-Is there any way to remove duplicate?
+Is there any way to remove the duplicate code?

 ```javascript
 const confimationModalFactory = (message) => { showSavedModal, closeSave }) => {